BetMGM Sports Book Wagering Rules

-- GOLF – the results are official for wagering purposed provided that at least one round has been completed by all players in the field and a winner is declared by the tournament’s governing body.
+- GOLF – Results are official for wagering purposes provided that at least one round has been completed by all players in the field and a winner is declared by the tournament’s governing body.

 - MOTOR RACING – All bets will be settled on official podium placings published by the governing authority of the respective sport/league/event - usually right after the end of the event.
 If the official result is changed within 24 hours after the end of the event by the respective governing body then the company reserves the right to correct settlement accordingly.
 Any changes to rankings made after 24 hours after the end of the event for whatever reasons, will not be taken into consideration when the outcome of the bet is decided.

-- SOCCER- the full 90 minutes of play plus injury time for 3-way, goal line, and totals.
+- SOCCER- Full 90 minutes of play plus injury time for 3-way, goal line, and totals.

 - BOXING and MIXED MARTIAL ARTS (all) – the bell (buzzer, etc.) is sounded signifying the start of the opening round, the bout is considered official for wagering purposes, regardless of the scheduled length.
 For a round to be considered complete, the fighters must answer the bell beginning the next round, except for the final scheduled round in which case the final bell signifies the completion of the round and fight.